jbs416s/Portfolio/README.md

 ## Recent Development Projects
 ### Calendar Library
 I often design analyitcs for consumption either for myself or others.
 The foundation of these types of applications is a calendar system.
-Often different entities will have different starts to fical years and that needs to be centralized so all data can speak in the same terms.
-For example, week 1 in one system may be week 4 in another.
+Often different entities will have different starts to fical years and applications need a way to translate and normalize the data.